mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

   }
   ```

-  If you are using Create React App, you will need to use a couple projects that let you use a `.babelrc` file, without ejecting.
+If you are using Create React App, you will need to use a couple projects that let you use `.babelrc` configuration, without ejecting.

   `yarn add -D react-app-rewired customize-cra`